 Garnish, breath freshener, and cooking spice, parsley is available in curled and flat-leaf forms.
-The flat-leaf type is preferred for cooking, while the curled version makes a more decorative garnish.
-The plant is a favorite of the swallowtail butterfly, so plant enough to feed your family and swallowtail caterpillars that feed on the leaves.
+The flat-leaf type is preferred for cooking, while the curled version makes a pretty decorative garnish.
+The plant is a favorite of the swallowtail butterfly, so plant enough to feed your family along with the swallowtail caterpillars that feed on the leaves.
 Grow parsley in full sun to partial shade.

 Sage's textured gray-green leaves are perfect for adding a rich flavor to foods.
 The tubular blue flowers are also edible.
 More than 900 varieties of sage are available, and many have variegated foliage that looks attractive in flower borders or container combinations.
 Grow sage in full sun with well-drained soil.

 Close relatives of the brightly colored bedding geranium, scented geraniums are grown primarily for their textured, aromatic foliage.
 Fragrances range from fruity to spicy, and even chocolate.
 Those most used in the kitchen have a rose or lemon scent.
 Grow scented geraniums in full sun to partial shade.
 They also make great houseplants when grown in containers.